 This home remedy for flies is quite simple but it is reliable and works quickly.
 This is a great way to re-use any plastic bags you have around your house while at the same time eliminating any flies present.

-Consequently, this method is known to be one of the oldest home remedies for flies.
+Consequently, this method is known to be one of the oldest home remedies.
 It is said that flies will associate the plastic bag with a spider’s web, which they will want to avoid.
 Flies will also be disoriented due to the water in the bags.

 Several sealable plastic bags free from holes or tears